achuchulev/packer-vbox-centos7_mysql/README.md

-# Packer template to bake VirtualBox (vagrant) CentOS7-x86_64 box with MySQL server.
-Use kitchen-vagrant to test that mysql service is installed, enabled and running
+# Packer template to bake vagrant box with MySQL server.
+A kitchen-vagrant test is included to verify that mysql service is working properly

 ### Purpose
-This repository stores a Packer template to build a Vagrant VirtualBox CentOS7-x86_64 box with MySQL server
+This repository stores a Packer template to build a CentOS7-x86_64 Vagrant box for VirtualBox that have MySQL server istalled

 ### Requirements
 The following software must be installed/present on your local machine before you can use Packer to build the Vagrant box file: